Gentry: China

+In Japan, this caste essentially equates to the samurai class.

 Hierarchical structure of Feudal Japan

 There were two leading classes, i.e. the gentry, in the time of feudal Japan: the daimyō and the samurai.
 The Confucian ideals in the Japanese culture emphasised the importance of productive members of society, so farmers and fishermen were considered of a higher status than merchants.

+In the Edo period, with the creation of the Domains (han) under the rule of Tokugawa Ieyasu, all land was confiscated and reissued as fiefdoms to the daimyōs.